kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

             -   <a href="#tcb3" id="toc-tcb3"><code>TCb3</code></a>
             -   <a href="#tcb4" id="toc-tcb4"><code>TCb4</code></a>
             -   <a href="#how-the-tsb-ran" id="toc-how-the-tsb-ran">How the <code>TSb</code> ran</a>
+        -   <a href="#want-to-skip-a-test-case-when-a-preceding-test-case-failed-in-a-test-suite" id="toc-want-to-skip-a-test-case-when-a-preceding-test-case-failed-in-a-test-suite">Want to skip a Test Case when a preceding Test Case failed in a Test Suite</a>

 # Conditional Test Case Execution in Test Suite in Katalon Studio